vasilaky/Ethiopia/README.md

 # EthiopiaSMS

 1) Create an `.env` file with all the variables from the `config.py` file defined

 2) Type `source .env` to upload your environment variables into local memory.

 3) Install all the dependencies we currently have with `pip install -r requirements.txt`
+- If you don't want the dependencies installed locally you can create a virtual machine by:
+- `pip install virtualenv`
+- `virtualenv venv`
+- `source venv/bin/activate`
+- Then install all the requirements!

 4) Run the app with `python run.py`

 ## Organization/Directory Structure